Kate Bellingham: Promotion of engineering (especially for women)

-She trained and then worked as a maths teacher until July 2007, but has returned to media work, and to promoting STEM (science, technology, engineering and maths) to general public audiences, particularly school pupils.
+She trained and then worked as a maths teacher until July 2007, but returned to media work and to promoting STEM (science, technology, engineering and maths) to general public audiences, particularly school pupils.
 She is the DCSF's STEM Careers Champion (NSCC), Education Ambassador for the Bloodhound Engineering Adventure.
-Bellingham returned to TV screens in March 2010 as a regular co-presenter for Museum of Life a documentary series for BBC2 about the Natural History Museum.
+Bellingham returned to TV screens in March 2010 as a regular co-presenter for Museum of Life, a documentary series for BBC2 about the Natural History Museum.
 She was one of the celebrity judges at the National Science + Engineering Competition at The Big Bang Fair in March 2012, which rewards students who have achieved excellence in a science, technology, engineering or maths project and awarded prizes for the Talent 2030 National Engineering Competition for Girls in 2015.

 She was also involved with the British Engineering Excellence Awards (BEEAs) in October 2010, an event, organised by British-based Eureka and New Electronics, which aims to promote the engineering achievements of British companies.
 During the awards Kate wore the "e-dress" (designed by Abigail Williams from Amman Valley School and created by Francesca Rosella and Ryan Genz of CuteCircuit), discussed the role of Design Technology (DT) in schools and its significance to British Engineering in the future.

 Awards

 In 1997, Bellingham was awarded the honorary degree of Doctor of Technology (Hon DTech) from the University of Staffordshire.
 In 2004, she received the Public Promotion of Engineering Medal by the Royal Academy of Engineering.
-In 2011, she was awarded a Women of Outstanding Achievement Award, partly in recognition for her work as National STEM Co-Ordinator for Sheffield Hallam University's Centre for Science Education.
+In 2011, she was awarded a Women of Outstanding Achievement Award, partly in recognition for her work as National STEM Coordinator for Sheffield Hallam University's Centre for Science Education.
 In 2012, she was awarded an honorary Doctor of Science degree (Hon DSc) by the University of West of England.
-Bellingham received an honorary Doctorate of Science (Hon DSc) from the University of Kent in 2013, in recognition of her contribution to the public understanding of ccience and science education.
+Bellingham received an honorary Doctorate of Science (Hon DSc) from the University of Kent in 2013, in recognition of her contribution to the public understanding of science and science education.
 She also was awarded in 2014 an honorary Doctorate of Technology (Hon DTech) from De Montfort University as well an honorary Doctor of Science degree (Hon DSc) from the University of Hull.
 In 2015, she was elected a Fellow of the Women’s Engineering Society (FWES) and awarded an Honorary Doctorate of Engineering (Hon DEng) by the University of Bradford.

 She is President of Young Engineers, the national network of engineering clubs in schools and colleges.
-She is also a Patron of WISE, a charitable organisation that encourages young women to pursue careers in Science, Engineering and Construction.
+She is also a Patron of WISE, a charitable organization that encourages young women to pursue careers in Science, Engineering and Construction.